rupalithapa1/rupalithapa1/README.md

 - 👋 Hi, I’m @rupalithapa1
 - 👀 I’m interested in programming..
 - 🌱 I’m currently working as Data Scientist at Vijai Robotics Pvt.
-Lmtd
+Ltd
 - 📫 How to reach me roopthapa@gmail.com

 <!---